jcyhong/jcyhong.github.io/home.md

 ---

 <p class="message">
   I am a fourth year PhD student in Statistics at <a href = "http://berkeley.edu">University of California, Berkeley</a>.
+My current research interest is in statistical methods for analyzing high-dimensional data.
+I am advised by <a href="https://www.stat.berkeley.edu/~wfithian">Will Fithian</a> and <a href="https://nature.berkeley.edu/~pdevalpine/">Perry de Valpine</a>.
 I have completed my B.S. degree in Applied Mathematics and my B.S. degree in Statistics (Applied Statistics with emphasis on Economics) at <a href ="http://ucdavis.edu">University of California, Davis</a>.
 </p>

 <p> <b>Contact Info</b> <br>